 Slightly older people (particularly males) likely remember her for Logan's Run (1976), in which she co-starred with Michael York.
 (In Riddle of the Sands Agutter is interested in MacCorkindale, not York, however.)
 She has long line of credits over on imdb, many of the ones from the last thirty years in British television, including the popular new series Call the Midwife.

 Though third-billed, MacCorkindale actually seemed to me the main character.
 I thought he was quite good as the rather wonky yachtsman, preoccupied with details of navigation and cartography (he's a lot like the author John Street in this regard), but still smitten with the winsome Clara.
 York provides some droll fun and interest, however, as the immaculately dressed and hoity-toity Carruthers, initially shocked to the tips of his wingtips by the crude conditions aboard Davies' rather humble craft, the Dulcibella, but who later transforms into a man of action.

 For much of the time in Sands, the viewer might be forgiven for thinking that the film might have been better titled Two Men in a Boat.
 But I loved the detail about sailing and all the scenes of the sea and the German coast (actually it is the Dutch coast that was filmed, I think).
 This is one of the respects in which the film is very true to the novel.

 |two men in a boat (one quite posh)|

-A modern version of this film probably would have Clara playing a major role in all the derring-do (a la 39 Steps 2008), but in this regard Sands does not shift too much with the tides of time (to be sure, Agutter is given more to do than book Clara, but she does not become an action heroine).
+A modern version of this film probably would have Clara playing a major role in all the derring-do (a la 39 Steps 2008), but in this regard Sands does not shift too much with the tides of time.
+(To be sure, Agutter is given more to do than book Clara, but she does not become an action heroine.)
 This film struck me as a rather remarkably faithful adaptation.
-Well worth watching.
+It is well worth watching.